-- Lacquer – The flammability and incompatibility of this floor finish is NOT recommended by many manufacturers.
-This finish should avoided.
+- Lacquer – The flammability and incompatibility of this floor finish are NOT recommended by many manufacturers.
+This finish should be avoided.

 - Shellac – This product (natural shellac) contains wax and is not widely used for top coating in today’s wood flooring market.
 Dewaxed shellac is being used more and more for a wood floor sealer.

 What to Remember

 Any wood flooring finishing choice involves moisture because a liquid is applied when installing wood flooring finishes (with the exception of the wax finish).
 In addition, all wood has a certain level of MC, water vapor within every single wood cell.
 Installers must remember that water, oil, synthetics and stains all interact with each other when installing wood floors with any finish.

 The relative humidity (RH) and temperature of the environment also influence the durability of wood flooring.
 When RH is low, wood loses MC as it evaporates; when RH is high, wood gains MC from the surrounding air.
 Wood flooring installers aim to achieve the wood flooring reaching its equilibrium moisture content (EMC) previous to installation by leaving the flooring at the installation site to adjust to ambient conditions.
 EMC is the balance between the wood’s internal MC levels with that of the surrounding environment.
 Wood flooring is more likely to fail (and thus, wood finishing with it) when installers or contractors fail to ensure that the wood flooring has reached its EMC before installation and finishing.